Prof. Marco Wan 溫文灝教授

 Biography

 He is Managing Editor of Law & Literature, which was founded as the journal of the Law and Literature movement.
-He serves on the editorial boards of the Critical Studies in Law, Literature and the Humanities series (Edinburgh University Press); Law and Visual Jurisprudence (Springer); the Hong Kong Law Journal; and the Asia-Pacific Journal on Human Rights and the Law.
-He has held visiting positions at the University of Cambridge, the National University of Singapore, and the Käte Hamburger ‘Law as Culture’ Center for Advanced Study in the Humanities in Germany.
+He serves on the editorial boards of the Edinburgh Critical Studies in Law, Literature and the Humanities and the Edinburgh Studies in Law, Justice and the Visual (both from Edinburgh University Press); Hong Kong University Press; Law and Visual Jurisprudence (Springer); and the International Studies in Law and Literature (Brill).

-Marco received his PhD and his law degree from the University of Cambridge, where he was an Evan-Lewis Thomas Law Scholar and a Sir Edward Youde Memorial Fellow.
+He received his PhD and his first law degree from the University of Cambridge, where he was an Evan-Lewis Thomas Law Scholar and a Sir Edward Youde Memorial Fellow.
 He also holds an LLM from Harvard Law School.
 He received his BA in Comparative Literature from Yale University, where he was awarded the Fox International Fellowship.

 Research Area